 No one can just be normal/average/etc. Everyone has to be someone special, royalty or overpowered.
 No one can be average looking or below, everyone is obscenely good looking and wanted by anyone who crossing their path.
 Weaknesses?
 Doesn’t exist in the SJM universe.
 This makes the plot and reveals pretty predictable, you just know *something* will happen to the character and boom they’re special/over powered etc.

-This review sounds mostly negative but I did actually like the book.
+This review sounds mostly negative.
 It was decent.
 Once it picked up it was very good and addicting.
 Like I said at the beginning, it takes 400+ pages to get good, that’s too much in my opinion.
 It took me a MONTH to get half way through, I read the remaining half in a day, that’s how much it picks up.
 It goes from 0 to 100 half way through.
 This book could’ve been great with some good editing, it need like 300 pages cut out, which would’ve improved it by 50%.

 Another thing I liked, the different species (?)/creature in this world.
 There’s fae, demi-fae, angels, wolf-shifters, vampires, etc etc. I wish there was more world-building, for such a chunky book there is a lack of good world-building.
 The world is interesting SJM, EXPLAIN IT.
 Tell me more!
 I hope we get more in the next one.